Stocks Markets Extend Losses On US Credit Downgrade - UrduPoint

 Stocks Markets Extend Losses On US Credit Downgrade

-Major stock markets mostly slid further Thursday as traders moved out of riskier assets and into havens such as bonds, the dollar and yen after Fitch this week stripped the United States of its top credit rating
+Major stock markets mostly slid further Thursday as traders moved out of riskier assets and into havens such as bonds and the yen after Fitch this week stripped the United States of its top credit rating.

-London (UrduPoint / Pakistan Point News - 3rd Aug, 2023 ):Major stock markets mostly slid further Thursday as traders moved out of riskier assets and into havens such as bonds, the dollar and yen after Fitch this week stripped the United States of its top credit rating.
+London, (UrduPoint / Pakistan Point News - 3rd Aug, 2023 ):Major stock markets mostly slid further Thursday as traders moved out of riskier assets and into havens such as bonds and the yen after Fitch this week stripped the United States of its top credit rating.

-Wall Street's main stocks indices dipped at the opening bell, with the Dow shedding 0.3 per cent.
+On Wall Street, the Dow dipped in late morning trading while the Nasdaq just managed to scrape into positive territory ahead of Apple and Amazon publishing later their earnings for the second quarter.

-Meanwhile, Europe's main equity indices were also lower, with London's blue-chip FTSE-100 index down 0.7 percent after the Bank of England hiked its key interest rate for a 14th time in a row, by a quarter-point to 5.25 percent as UK inflation stays high.
+Europe's main equity indices ended the day lower, with London's blue-chip FTSE-100 index down 0.4 percent after the Bank of England hiked its key interest rate for a 14th time in a row, by a quarter-point to 5.25 percent as UK inflation stays high.

 Asian indices also tumbled for a second day running following a slide Wednesday on Wall Street.